AdobeDocs/workfront.en/help/workfront-goals/goal-review-and-workfront-goals-sections/review-goal-graphs.md

 description: You can view the overall health of your goals and their progress trend in time in the Graphs section of Adobe Workfront Goals.
 The charts in this section do not break down the progress of each goal, but instead give you a holistic snapshot of all goals' progress status as well as their progress trend in time during a specified period.
 ---

-# Review graphs to understand goal progress trends in *Adobe Workfront Goals*
+# Review graphs to understand goal progress trends in `Adobe Workfront Goals`

-You can view the overall health of your goals and their progress trend in time in the Graphs section of *Adobe Workfront Goals*.
+You can view the overall health of your goals and their progress trend in time in the Graphs section of `Adobe Workfront Goals`.
 The charts in this section do not break down the progress of each goal, but instead give you a holistic snapshot of all goals' progress status as well as their progress trend in time during a specified period.

 >[!IMPORTANT]
 >
->You can see a total count for your goals in the Graphs section for a selected period of time.&nbsp;However, *Workfront Goals* takes into account only goals with a status of Active and Closed when calculating the overall goal progress status and percent complete.
+>You can see a total count for your goals in the Graphs section for a selected period of time.
+However, `Workfront Goals` takes into account only goals with a status of Active and Closed when calculating the overall goal progress status and percent complete.

 ## Access requirements